BrettHoyer/yb_detective/README.md

 # yb_detective
-A Ruby gem where we will gradually move some of the code used by Detective (Yugabyte's internal test dashboard)
+A Ruby gem where we will gradually move some of the code used by Detective (YugabyteDB's internal test dashboard)